pipct/propreantepenultimate-card/README.txt

 §3              Card Matches:
 §3.1              BasicMatch(A, B) is defined to only be true if:
-§3.1.1              - the rank of A is equal to the rank of B, or §3.1.2              - A is a Queen of Hearts and B is any King, or §3.1.3              - A is a King of Hearts and B is any Queen, or §3.1.4              - A is an Ace of Spades and B has a non-numeric rank §3.2              A card can be played as a type 1 match if:
+§3.1.1              - The rank of A is equal to the rank of B, or §3.1.2              - A is a Queen of Hearts and B is any King, or §3.1.3              - A is a King of Hearts and B is any Queen, or §3.1.4              - A is an Ace of Spades and B has a non-numeric rank, or §3.1.5.1            - The rank of A is equal to §3.1.5.2                the number of topmost consecutive cards §3.1.5.3                on the pile
+§3.1.5.4                with identical ranks.
+§3.2              A card can be played as a type 1 match if:
 §3.2.1              - if RM is false, or
 §3.2.2              - BasicMatch(this card, topmost card) must be true, or